astrunk87/ecommDatabase/README.md

 ## Contributions

-  school work and stack overflow
+  school work and stack overflow, both are noted in the code

 ## Testing